Skip to main content

 Upgrade if already installed:

 In general it is a good idea to create a local environment to install files in python if you are using python for many tasks.
 In a local environment only the packages that are needed are installed, which usually avoids that conflicts can appear.
-It is very easy to do that.
+See the section towards the end of this Readme.

 Under Windows: open the anaconda command prompt or power shell (type anaconda under windows start) Under Linuxs: open a console